laravel/nova-docs/4.0/resources/fields.md

 #### Previewing Tags

-You may instruct the `Tag` field to allow previewing the tag's relation by using the `withPreview` method on the field.
+You may instruct the `Tag` field to allow previewing the tag's relation by invoking the `withPreview` method on the field.
 This will display the related resource's preview details in a modal:

 ```php
 use Laravel\Nova\Fields\Tag;